 Suppose a business would like to know if the orders it sends through a carrier arrive at customer and in an expected state.
 The orders get picked in a warehouse and once a certain number of orders have been reached, they are scanned and loaded into a truck.
 Subsequently, the truck leaves the warehouse and drives it to route to various customers to deliver the orders.

 Note: The calculation of the efficient route and number of orders that create an optimal load are separate processes.
-Therefore, see for instance the Fleet Management IOT sample.

 In this scenario we will focus on the functional logic process, being order be made ready for shipment, leaving the warehouse with a truck (carrier) and arriving at a certain time at a customer.
 Subsequently, the customer on its turn will verify if the order is correct and not damaged.